Swagger and OpenAPI

 Endpoint type

 Displays the Endpoint type for the endpoint.
-This will tell you if the endpoint interacts with a single objects or multiple objects at once.
+This will tell you if the endpoint interacts with a single object or multiple objects at once.

 Associated model